 By Road – There are two routes to reach Ladakh if you consider Delhi as a base, one from Manali and another from Srinagar.
 Srinagar to Leh and Manali to Leh have the best road conditions and scenic views.

 Summer in Ladakh is quite comfortable as compared to the winter, which can be quite harsh.
 Temperature can drop to minus 30 degree in Leh and Kargil and minus 60 degree in Drass, during winters.
 This region experience subzero temperature from December to February.
 Due to the light air, the ferocity of the sun is greater here in comparison to lower altitudes.
+So it is advisable to wear proper clothes when you are on Leh Ladakh Tours.

 Permits for Indian Nationals are a sine qua non only for some of the restricted areas like Tsomoriri, Tsokar and Pangong Lakes, Dhahanu and Nubra Valley, which can be obtained easily from District Magistrate, Leh, through Travel Agents at Leh.
 You don’t need permit for travelling to Leh.